-Ready to set sail to India’s Andaman Islands?
+Ready to embark on Andaman Islands yacht charter?
 Now is the time to go!
 The India government recently eased travel restrictions to this lush tropical archipelago, which is located 450nm from Phuket.
-And more visitors are expected to flock here in the coming years.

 This is great news for the yacht charter industry.
 With the restrictions released, no longer do superyachts have to leave every 30 days and carry multiple entry visas.
-Visitors and charter crews can now stay as long as they’d like.
+Yacht charter guests and crews can now stay as long as they’d like.
 Additionally, traveling to these islands becomes much easier, without required daily check-ins and other tedious requirements.

-So, what does this development mean for charter guests?
+So, what does this development mean for Andaman Islands yacht charters?

 For one, more and more charter yachts plan to operate in the pristine Andaman and Nicobar region, providing a wider selection of superyachts for hire.
 Plus, charter costs may fall slightly, as the restrictions are eased, and visitors now have nearly unrestricted access to 29 islands, including Havelock and Curfew islands, as well as 11 uninhabited islands.

 In short, there’s never been a better time to travel to the Andaman Islands.
 Thanks to the easing of the regulations – which Indian authorities hope will boost tourism in the region – visitors can now explore the numerous white-sand beaches, tropic rainforests and encounter the region’s exotic wildlife without jumping through as many legal hoops.

 Interested in chartering a super yacht in the Andaman Islands?
 This destination will certainly become more and more popular as it’s discovered, and we wanted to highlight some of the region’s must-see and must-do attractions.

 Andaman Yacht Charters: Getting There & What to Expect